Arriva London: Thornton Heath (TH)

-History

 Originally opened as the garage for the first horse tramway in Croydon in 1879 it was later rebuilt as an electric tram depot in 1901.
 Initially, it could house 26 trams but was extended the following year to take 43 cars.
 Thornton Heath was earmarked for closure as a tram depot for reconstruction at the tram replacement program of 1950–52 but actually shut before the last tram finished with the work and staff moving to Purley.

 Buses were starting to operate from the new garage before reconstruction was complete in 1951 with 54 AEC Regent III RTs, just half of its capacity.
 AEC Routemasters arrived in the early 1960s bringing it up to 84 buses.
 The RTs lasted until 1976, outlasting the RMs which were replaced by Daimler Fleetlines in 1971, although they did return between 1976–1978 and 1982–1987 when the garage became entirely one man operated.

 By 1994 the garage was worked almost entirely by Leyland Olympians and MCW Metrobuses with a few Dennis Dart and MCW Metroriders.
 There was also a period where the then South London Transport regularly transferred vehicles about, and whilst Thornton Heath retained its Olympians throughout, they were joined not only by Metrobuses but also Leyland Titans.
 Thornton Heath also briefly flirted with SR-class StarRiders, as well as sharing vehicle evaluation duties with Bromley for the DA/SA classes of vehicle, operating SA1 From October 1989 to February 1990 before swapping it for DA1, which stayed here for a further 6 months before being moved to Westlink.

+Thornton Heath became Arriva London's third garage to begin moving to electrification of its fleet in November 2024, following the installation of an electrical substation to facilitate the charging of up to 109 battery electric buses.
+Initially, the garage will house a fleet of 22 electric buses, expanding to full capacity by spring 2025 upon the completion of the electrification project, which will eventually see the removal of diesel refuelling tanks from the garage.